bazad/blanket/README.md

 ### Running code after the crash

-There's a problem with the above method of freeing the service port: calling `abort` will kill our process.
-Thus, if we want to be able to run any code at all after triggering the vulnerability, we need a way to perform the crash in another process.
+There's a problem with the above strategy: calling `abort` will kill our process.
+If we want to be able to run any code at all after triggering the vulnerability, we need a way to perform the crash in another process.

 (With other exception types a process could actually recover from the exception.
 The way a process would recover is to set its thread exception handler to be launchd and its task exception handler to be itself.
 After launchd processes and fails to handle the exception, the kernel would send the exception to the task handler, which would reset the thread state and inform the kernel that the exception has been handled.
-However, a process cannot catch its own `EXC_CRASH` exceptions.)
+However, a process cannot catch its own `EXC_CRASH` exceptions, so we do need two processes.)

-One strategy might be to first exploit a vulnerability in another process on iOS and force that process to set its kernel ports and crash.
+One strategy is to first exploit a vulnerability in another process on iOS and force that process to set its kernel ports and crash.
 However, for a proof-of-concept, it's easier to create an app extension.

 App extensions, introduced in iOS 8, provide a way to package some functionality of an application so it is available outside of the application.
 The code of an app extension runs in a separate,